triumpht100/659airbnb/README.md

 Draft 5 restructured code for market segmentation, and introduced further segmentation models focusing on amentities and location at attempt to improve silhouette scores.
 At this time, cluster_config is uploaded.

-Cluster config is the running doc where code related to clustering is edited before being pasted in the next draft of the full project.
-Created because there are hundreds of lines and 30+ datasets created to produce the plots and trying to adjust values in the primary document is going to get messy.
+Cluster config is the initial file where code related to clustering was edited before being pasted in the next draft of the full project.

-Draft 6 introduced several plots, structuring (for knit export), and completed the evaluation for price optimization.
+Draft 6 introduces 6.1 and 6.2.
+At this point, the file hit the maximum 16 GB vector size limit and so the project was split.
+6.1 and 6.2 also introduced several plots, structuring (for knit export), and completed the evaluation for price optimization.